 Hantavirus Pulmonary Syndrome, also commonly called Hantavirus or HPS for short, is a rare disease carried by rodents.
-Not all rodents carry HPS, but because there is no way of knowing which ones do and which ones do not, it is best to avoid handling rats, their nests, or areas they soil with their droppings and urine.
+Not all rodents carry HPS, but because there is no way of knowing which ones do and which ones do not, it is best to avoid handling rats, their nests that can be located underground and called rat burrow, or areas they soil with their droppings and urine.
 Call us for immediate pest control Toronto services and if you need to disinfection services.

 If you are infected with Hantavirus, you will usually experience symptoms within one to five weeks.
 The first symptoms include fatigue, fever, and muscle aches.
 As time goes by, people often report additional symptoms, including:

 Headaches Difficulty breathing Dizziness Stomach pain Diarrhea, Nausea, Vomiting Chills

 Unfortunately, many of the symptoms associated with Hantavirus mimic flu symptoms.
 If you know that you have a rat infestation in your home, you will want to visit your doctor as soon as you experience symptoms.
 A doctor can confirm if Hantavirus is the cause of your illness.